beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 this cannot be overridden)
 * archive scanner version changed to 17, won't be able to reuse an old archive cache.
 Expect a rescan of archives.
+* the default value for the `TooltipGeometry` springsetting has the Y coordinate moved from 0 to 0.125.
+* default tooltip now has income and harvest storage for each resource in its own line.

 ### Deprecation notice
 * renamed `Spring.UnitIconSetDraw` to `Spring.SetUnitIconDraw`.
 Old spelling will